Confinement of Skyrmions in Nanoscale FeGe Device-like Structures: Results and Discussion

-Examining the dumbbell and block shapes as a whole, the sum of skyrmions formed in all of the shapes (B1--2 and D1--3) as a function of field is shown in Figure \ref{fig:Bfieldplots}.
-This reveals a strong dependence on temperature and field direction which could be used to optimise skyrmion formation in the devices.
-As before, the field loop started at $0$\,mT, reduced to $-310$~mT before increasing to $313$~mT and then returning to $0$ ~mT.
+Examining the dumbbell and block shapes as a whole, the number of skyrmions formed in all of the shapes (B1--2 and D1--3) as a function of field is shown in Figure \ref{fig:Bfieldplots}.
+This reveals a strong dependence on temperature and field direction which could be used to optimise skyrmion formation in the device-like shapes.
+As before, the field loop started at $0$~mT, reduced to $-310$~mT before increasing to $313$~mT and then returning to $0$~mT.
 At $245$~K, skyrmions are quickly formed as the field strength increases, and retained to higher fields.
-It is only at $245$~K that thermodynamic barriers are overcome and the hysteretic behaviour of skyrmion formation is reduced whereby equal numbers of skyrmions are present in the devices when formed from either the field-polarised (or cone) phase or the helical phase.
-At $219$~K the number of skyrmions formed in the device shapes when forming from the helical phase is approximately twice that formed from the field-polarised phase.
+It is only at $245$~K that thermodynamic barriers are overcome and the hysteretic behaviour of skyrmion formation is reduced whereby equal numbers of skyrmions are present in the device-like shapes when formed from either the field-polarised (or cone) phase or the helical phase.
+At $219$~K the number of skyrmions formed in the device-like shapes when forming from the helical phase is approximately twice the number that formed from the field-polarised (FP) phase (as seen in the dumbbells plot for $219$~K in Figure \ref{fig:Bfieldplots}), indicating a significant difference in nucleation for skyrmions depending on starting phase (FP or helical) that is not overcome by the increased presence of edges in the device-like shapes.
 At $90$~K the field-polarised phase was not reached under the conditions used in these experiments and therefore the skyrmions were only observed forming from the helical phase.
-If we consider the ideal packing of skyrmions within the device shapes as a close-packed arrangement, the complex structure of the dumbbell shapes would lead to a lower packing density than the simple block shapes as more space is `wasted'.
+If we consider the ideal packing of skyrmions within the device-like shapes as a close-packed arrangement, the complex structure of the dumbbell shapes would lead to a lower packing density than the simple block shapes as more space is `wasted'.
 However, the preferential formation of skyrmions at edges and the space-filling arrangements observed with the skyrmions enhances the skyrmion formation in the complex dumbbell shapes, and a higher skyrmion density is observed in the dumbbells for all temperatures and fields when compared to the simple block shapes which have a similar volume.
 This quantifies the effect observed earlier, and confirms that increasing the edge surface area to volume ratio can be used to control skyrmion density.